LibertyDSNP/spec/pages/Identity/Registry.md

      * @param handle The handle to resolve
      *
      * @throws if not found
-     * @returns expected nonce for next EIP 712 update */ function resolveHandleToNonce(string handle) view external returns (uint32);
+     * @return expected nonce for next EIP 712 update */ function resolveHandleToNonce(string handle) view external returns (uint32);
 }